webmastersmith/WGU_Cloud_Computing/D335_Intro_Programming_Python/Intro_Python.md

 b = sorted(a, key=str.capitalize) # returns copy of array, sorted.

 # SET
-# cannot use slice.
-It is like a dict.
+# No Index, No Order.
+CanNOT use SLICE NOTATION.
+Looks similar to Dict.
 # will only store unique items.
 Will not be in same order.
 my_set = {1,2,3} # unique values, others will be discarded.
 my_set2 = {3,2,1}